 where $\phi_{ij} = \phi_j - \phi_i$ and $\mathbf{j}$ is the density of charged supercurrent:

-We see that the non-magnetic energy can be divided into a term that gives the energy from electrically charged currents, and a set of terms that give the energy from electrically neutral currents consisting of counterflows of charged condensates.
-Hence the model has one charged mode and $N-1$ neutral modes (or, more properly, an $N-1$ dimensional space of neutral modes).
-Importantly the original fields $ \phi_i$ are $2\pi$-periodic.
+Note that the nonmagnetic energy can be divided into a term that gives the energy from electrically charged currents and a set of terms that give the energy from electrically neutral currents consisting of counterflows of charged condensates.
+Hence the model has one charged mode and $N-1$ neutral modes [or, more properly, an $(N-1)$-dimensional space of neutral modes].
+Importantly, the original fields $ \phi_i$ are $2\pi$ periodic.

-Because of the coupling to vector potential, vortices that have winding in the phase of each component (composite vortices) will have finite energy per unit length \cite{Babaev2002b}, as do vortices in ordinary single-component superconductors.
-On the other hand, vortices that do not have phase winding in each component, e.g.\ those that have winding in only one component (fractional vortices), will have an energy per unit length that diverges logarithmically with system size, as in ordinary single-component superfluids.
+Because of the coupling to vector potential, vortices that have winding in the phase of each component (composite vortices) will have finite energy per unit length,\cite{Babaev2002b} as do vortices in ordinary single-component superconductors.
+On the other hand, vortices that do not have phase winding in each component, e.g., those that have winding in only one component (fractional vortices), will have an energy per unit length that diverges logarithmically with system size, as in ordinary single-component superfluids.
 Composite vortices carry magnetic flux equal to the ordinary superconducting flux quantum, whereas fractional vortices carry only a fraction of a flux quantum.
 This fraction is equal to the ratio of the density $|\psi_j|^2$ of the component $j$ in question to the total density $\sum_i |\psi_i|^2$.
-See detailed discussion of the vortex solutions in Ref.~\onlinecite{Babaev2002b} and chapter 6 of Ref.~\onlinecite{Svistunov2015}.
+See detailed discussion of the vortex solutions in Ref.~\onlinecite{Babaev2002b} and Chap.~6 of Ref.~\onlinecite{Svistunov2015}.

 We denote a type of vortex in an $N$-component superconductor by a tuple of $N$ integers, where the $i$th integer gives the winding of the phase of the $i$th component.
-For example, in the four-component case a fractional vortex with phase winding in only the first component is denoted $(1,0,0,0,...)$, while a composite vortex with winding in each component is denoted $(1,1,1,1,...)$.
+For example, in the four-component case, a fractional vortex with phase winding in only the first component is denoted $(1,0,0,0)$, while a composite vortex with winding in each component is denoted $(1,1,1,1)$.